API-Skeletons/doctrine-graphql/configuration.rst

   be used
 * useHydratorCache - By default all hydrator operations are not cached.
-  Enabling this value will cache all the hydrator operation in anticipation that the result may be reused.
+  Enabling this value will cache all the hydrator operation in anticipation that the result may be reused later in the same query.

 Context is the configuration for each GraphQL entry point.
 This allows unlimited configuration through multiple hydrator sections.